Use the FREE Retirement Mortgage Calculator

 With retirement mortgage products, if you are over the age of 55, you can either borrow against the value of your home or sell all or part of it for a regular monthly income or a one time pay, or the facility to get at retirement mortgage as and when you like or a combination of these options.

-Although there are many different plans available, they can all be split into four main categories of retirement mortgage schemes.
+Although there are many different plan available, they can all be split into four categories of retirement mortgage schemes.

 Lifetime Mortgage Loan

-You release a lump sum from the value of your property, by taking out a mortgage on your property (provided it is your main residence) whilst maintaining 100% ownership of your home.
+You get a lump-sum from the value of your property, by taking out a mortgage on your property (provided it’s your primary residence) whilst maintaining 100% ownership of your home.
 This amount, plus any interest accrued, (you can opt to make repayments) is repaid from the sale of your property when you pass away or move into long-term care.